About

 Selected Work

 I've led student expeditions across three continents, served as science advisor for the film Patagonia Rising, worked with Science on the Fly in the Brazilian Amazon, and completed artist residencies in Kenya and Colorado.
 My work moves between science, storytelling, education, and art—always rooted in reading place.
+I make large-scale abstract work in the field through a practice I call Wild Painting.

 Credentials

 As President of Water Futures, I help organizations build water resiliency.
-I'm the author of Taking on Water: How One Water Expert Challenged Her Inner Hypocrite, Reduced Her Water Footprint (without Sacrificing a Toasty Shower), and Found Nirvana, was a science advisor for the film Patagonia Rising, and show my contemporary artwork regularly.
-I've taught for MIT and the Sierra Institute, and served on several boards including High Country News, the Sun Valley Institute for Resilience, Blaine County’s Land, Water & Wildlife Levy, and the Idaho chapter of International Women's Forum.
+I'm the author of Taking on Water: How One Water Expert Challenged Her Inner Hypocrite, Reduced Her Water Footprint (without Sacrificing a Toasty Shower), and Found Nirvana.
+I've taught for MIT and the Sierra Institute, and served on several boards including High Country News, the Sun Valley Institute for Resilience, Blaine County's Land, Water & Wildlife Levy, and the Idaho chapter of the International Women's Forum.
+I hold a certificate in Dispute Mediation from Harvard Law School and a 200-hour Yoga Teacher Training from School Yoga Institute in the Sacred Valley of Peru.